 The fort just outside the walls of Durobrivae occupies a slightly raised spur of land surrounded on 3 sides by the River Nene and the Billing Brook.
 It would have been adjacent to the bridges over these rivers.
 An excavation of the fort site in 2012 suggests that it may only have been active for a matter of months.

 There is no doubt that the walled town formed part of a much larger settlement.
 The suburban area immediately to the west of the walled town and Billing Brook is dominated by the pottery industry; many kilns have been identified, typically dating from the late 2nd to early 4th centuries AD.
 North of the river Nene there was an extensive and predominantly industrial suburb, now known as Normangate Field.

 Where did Durobrivae “Fit”

 We know this was an important industrial area in pre Roman times and a number of circular features both within the town walls and to the south of the town point to prehistoric activity.
-The Water Newton hoard discovered in 1974 dates to the late 3rd or 4th century and suggests a wealthy Christian community.
+The Water Newton Treasure discovered in 1975 dates to the late 3rd or 4th century and suggests a wealthy Christian community.
 It seems likely that as our knowledge of the site grows we will see evolution of the site from Iron Age right through to Anglo Saxon times.

 The first Roman military presence in the area was at Longthorpe, nearer the modern centre of Peterborough.
 A fort was established there a few years after the 43AD invasion and this would have formed part of the northern frontier.
 Within about 30 years, as the route north was consolidated, a bridge over the Nene and its flood meadows was built to the west.
 It is likely that the fort at Durobrivae was directly associated with the construction and defence of this improved crossing – but may have been quite short lived.